 In 10-a-Day The Easy Way, Wong highlights the importance of eating an impressive ten portions of fruit and vegetables a day.
 And while this may sound like an unachievable amount, there are actually so many easy ways to increase your uptake without even realising.

-So whether you attempt to reach ten a day, or are happy with five, here are five surprising foods that count in your daily fruit & veg intake:
+So whether you attempt to reach ten a day, or are happy with five, here are some surprising foods that count in your daily fruit & veg intake:

 Cheap, cheerful, and surprisingly tasty (if you combine them with the right things), lentils are packed with protein and fibre.
 Only three table spoons of lentils constitutes as one of your five (or ten) a day.